vishal-2508/vishal-2508/README.md

 # I am Vishal

-### I am Python Backend Developer👩‍💻.
+### I am Python Developer👩‍💻.

 I am a highly skilled and fresher software developer .

 My key strengths are understanding complex requirements and planning tasks effectively, which helps me build scalable, robust, and production-ready software applications.
-My primary focus has been on back-end engineering, and I am highly proficient in using Python as my primary programming language.
+My primary focus has been on python development, and I am highly proficient in using Python as my primary programming language.

 I am proficient in Python, and Javascript.
 I have working with frameworks like Django and DRF.